HDest-Community/reusable-ammoboxes/readme.md

 - Khan for the 4g saboted slug boxes
 - Potetobloke for the 5mm, 6mm, and .50 AM boxes
 - HexaDoken for the .30-06 boxes
+- Underqualified_Gunman for the empty FreeDoom 12ga Shell boxes